Ron Covell Tells You Everything You Want To Know About TIG Pulse Settings | MillerWelds

 Close-up image of a deep v groove being filled in with multiple passes

-On machines that allow you to control the amount of time in peak, a larger percentage will give you more heat in the weld, along with a wider bead and deeper penetration.
-Note that there can be too much of a good thing here, since the primary benefit of pulsing is to LOWER the heat in the base metal.
+If your machine lets you adjust the time spent at peak current, increasing that percentage adds more heat in the weld, resulting in a wider bead and deeper penetration.
+However, avoid going too high — remember, the main advantage of pulsing is reducing heat in the base metal.
 A good place to start is between 40% and 60%.

-You will need to set the amperage higher when pulsing, since the nature of the process reduces the overall heat that enters the metal.
+Finally, you will need to set the amperage higher when pulsing, since the nature of the process reduces the overall heat that enters the metal.

 Each welder will learn which settings work best for them in various situations.
-It’s good to experiment and learn which aspects pulsed TIG welding can benefit the type of work you do.
+It’s good to experiment and learn which aspects of pulsed TIG welding can benefit the type of work you do.
 You may be surprised at how many ways pulsing can ease your welding tasks.

 Close-up image of an intricate weld